Dementia design with the University of Stirling

 Activity, sensory, and therapy spaces

-A central actvitity 'Hub' with assisted daily living kitchen used for social connection and reablement.
+• A central activity 'Hub' with assisted daily living kitchen for social connection and reablement.

-A salon offers a familiar space for personal care and grooming.
+• A salon offering a familiar space for personal care and grooming.

 Outdoor environments that inspire confidence

-Green spaces are a core part of the dementia led design at Springfield Vale, supporting wellbeing, and connection to nature:
+Green spaces are a core part of the dementia-led design.
+Our gardens support wellbeing and connection to nature with:

 A home designed for residents, families, and colleagues